 For example, the average given for a 5th Cousin is 25cM.
-But we will only share detectable DNA with about 30% of our 5th cousins.
+But we will only share detectable DNA with around 10-30% of our 5th cousins.
 So here the tool is saying:

 - The range of shared DNA for a fifth cousin is 0 to 117cM

 - For 5th cousins with whom you share detectable DNA, 25cM is the average amount shared

 Note that this isn’t therefore saying that 25cM is the average amount you’ll share with a 5th cousin, just that of those you *do* share DNA with, the average recorded was 25cM.